 A customer can register to purchase an item.
 The customer will provide bank account number and bank name (can have multiple account number).
 After registration each customer will have a Unique customer id, user id and password.
 Customer can purchase one or more item in different Quantities.
 The items can of different classes based upon their prices.
 Based on the quantity, price of the item and discount (if any) on the purchased items, the bill will be generated.
-A bank Ac items can be ordered to one or more l to settle the bill.
+A bank Accitems can be ordered to one or more - l to settle the bill.
 The 3.
 RAILWAY SYSTEM DATABASE E PROJECT 4 hours A railway system, which needs to ma.
 Stations b.
 Tracks, connecting stat ions.
-You track exists between any two stations graph. c.
+You track exists between any two statisgraph. c.
 Trains, with an ID and a name d.
 Train schedules recording what on its route. u can assume for ions.
 All the trac simplicity ks put tog gether form a 4.
 HOSPITAL MANAGEMENT SYS STEM DATABA SE PROJE ECT 4 hours A patient will have unique Patient about personal detail and phone treatment is going on.
 Doctor will more than 1 patient.
-Also each d Patients will be related.
-Patients can be admitted in hospithere, also rooms for Operation Thand ward boys for the maintenance Based upon the number of days and 5 4 hours oratory Hours 26 hours Rec Recommended by Board of Studies 12-6-2015 App proved by Academic Council No:37 th Date 16-6-2015
+Also each de Patients will be related.
+Patients can be admitted in hospit there, also rooms for Operation Thand ward boys for the maintenance Based upon the number of days and 5 LIBRARY MANAGEMENT SYSTEM DATABASE PROJECT A student and faculty can issue books.
+Different limits for number of books a student and teacher can issue.
+Also the number of days will be different in case of students and teachers for issue any book.
+Each book will have different ID.
+Also each book of same name and same author (but number of copies) will have different ID.
+Entry of all the book will be done, who issue that book and when and also duration.
+Detail of Fine (when book not returned at time) is also stored.
+4 hours oratory Hours 26 hours Recommended by Board of Studies 12-6-2015 App proved by Academic Council No:37 th Date 16-6-2015

-IT 4 1004 Computer Networks L T P J C
+IT 4 1004 Computer Networks T P J C

-ITA1006 Computer Networks 0 0 0 3
+ITA1006 0 0 0 3

 Pre-requisite Nil Syllabus version ion

 1. 1.0